 An acclaimed speaker, Ari presents at conferences, universities, nonprofits, and other venues.
 She is a mentor at the College of Graduate and Postdoctoral studies at The University of Saskatchewan.
 As part of the Journalist in the Classroom program of Solution Journalism Network, she visits campuses across the US.

 In live performances, she collaborates with musicians of different cultures and presents a dynamic program including poems, stories, and music.
-Ari is the founder of Drop Poems Not Bombs project, sending musical love letters from American musicians to the people of Iran.
+Ari is the founder of the Drop Poems Not Bombs project, sending musical love letters from American musicians to the people of Iran, and Dance for Freedom, a project garnering global support for Iranian protesters.